coste-v/kubernetes_infra_tutorial/README.md

 - a **redis server**, storing the first name, last name and environment pushed by the feeder

-- a simple **dummy api**, reading the first name, last name and environment on the redis server and displaying it with Flask
+- a **dummy api**, reading the first name, last name and environment on the redis server and displaying it with Flask

 We will slowly build this simple workflow on a local Kubernetes cluster.
-Once done, we'll then use an external instance of Airflow running on a docker container **out of the kubernetes cluster** to trigger the redis feeder.
+Once done, we'll then use an external instance of Airflow running on a docker container **out of the kubernetes cluster** to trigger our redis feeder.

 Hopefully, this will be our expected result :